nightblade9/topical/README.md

 You need Python 3.5+ and a modern browser (i.e. not IE6-8).
 To run locally, just run `python main.py <path to project repo>`, then from the `output` directory, run `python -m http.server` and hit up `localhost:8000`.

+# Additional Configuration

+You can include a `config.json` file in your project directory.
+Current supported fields:

+- `intro`: a little introductory blurb to display on the home page, before the stats list.
+- `intro_suffix`: anything to display after the intro stats, eg. closing `div` tag.

 # Designing a Theme

 TBD.
 For now, inspect the existing ones and code and reverse-engineer how they work.
 Quick reference below.